- 01. The Different Types of Guitar.

 In general, the guitar has 6 strings.
-When they are in order, they make the following sound: Do Re Mi Fa So La Si Do.
-This is from the deepest note to the highest note.
+When they are in order, they make the following sound: EADGBE.
+This is from the lowest note to the highest note (although there are many different alternate tunings that you can use!).
 You can raise the pitch by stringing further up the neck.

-It has 6 strings.
-The 3 high-pitched strings are nylon and the three bass strings are nylon threaded of metal in order to make them heaviers and diminish their vibration frequency.
+It has six strings.
+The 3 high-pitched strings are nylon and the three bass strings are nylon threaded of metal in order to make them heavier and diminish their vibration frequency.

 The Flamenco Guitar

 The guitar strings are identical to those of the classical guitar.
 You will also find some plastic on the soundbox for the guitar player to slam with the rhythm of the song.

 The jazz guitar has a more narrow neck than the classical guitar and its high-pitched strings are metal.
 The acoustic guitarist traditionally plays with a guitar pick.

 It is often called the electric guitar.
 An electronic system allows for the detection of the vibration of strings and transmits them to an amplifier.
 These models are equipped with certain sound effect buttons and a volume button.